tu-nguyen/burrito-bot/README.md

-# burrito-botS
+# burrito-bot
-Simple bot for the burrito-guy discord server (https://discord.gg/zWHqYfEnwh), mainly because at first I struggled to get [CLive](https://github.com/mangosango/clive)to work for myself.
+Simple bot for the burrito-guy discord server (https://discord.gg/zWHqYfEnwh), mainly because at first I struggled to get [CLive](https://github.com/mangosango/clive) to work for myself.

 ## Table of contents